Kathryn Meyer Olivarius

 I am an historian of the nineteenth-century United States, primarily interested in the antebellum South, Greater Caribbean, slavery, capitalism, and disease.

-My forthcoming book, Necropolis: Disease, Power, and Capitalism in the Cotton Kingdom (Harvard University Press, Belknap imprint, 2022) concerns yellow fever, immunity, and inequality.
+My first book, Necropolis: Disease, Power, and Capitalism in the Cotton Kingdom (Harvard University Press, Belknap imprint, 2022) concerns yellow fever, immunity, and inequality.
 During the nineteenth-century, epidemic yellow fever struck New Orleans every second or third summer, killing up to ten percent of the city’s population.
 This virus was shrouded in mystery.
 There was no cure, no inoculation, no conclusive evidence of disease transmission, and no satisfactory explanation for why it killed some while leaving others healthy.
 It was moreover, a sudden and miserable way to die, with victims vomiting up partly coagulated blood, roughly the consistency and color of coffee grounds.
 The only way to protect oneself from the scourge was to bet “acclimated,” that is fall sick with the disease, survive, and gain lifetime immunity.
 About half of all people died in the acclimating process.

 Yellow fever was no great leveler in antebellum New Orleans.
 Quite the opposite, in fact, as disease did not attack and destroy existing class and racial structures; it became part of their very foundation.
 As many historians have shown, New Orleans was an outlier among American cities, characterized by its Caribbean-esque tripartite social structure of whites, gens de couleur libres, and Black slaves.
 But as epidemics increased in frequency and ferocity in the six decades before the Civil War, this city also became stratified between those whites who possessed immunity to yellow fever (the “acclimated”), those who remained vulnerable to the virus (the “unacclimated”), and those whose immunity status could only socially and economically benefit others (Black slaves and most free people of color).